Company Liquidation in China

 During the liquidation process, a company needs to have a valid registered address.
 Because a landlord may require the company to continue to pay rent (partially), as no 2 companies can be registered at the same address at the same time, companies may consider changing its registered address prior to the liquidation procedures.

-Below we provide a step-by-step process in order to liquidate a Chinese company:
+Below we provide a step-by-step process to follow in order to liquidate a Chinese company:

 1. Set up Liquidation Committee